nerdo/js-routing/README.md

 import { DocumentSearchPage } from './pages'
 export const routes = [
     {
-        path: '/documents/:folder?find',
+        id: '/documents/:folder?find',
         route: ({ folder, find }, { page }) => <DocumentSearchPage folder={folder} query={find} page={page} />
     }
 ]
 ```

-The section of the path, `:folder`, is a dynamic URL parameter that gets passed to the `route(...)` function.
+The section of the path identifier, `:folder`, is a dynamic URL parameter that gets passed to the `route(...)` function.
 If the URL is `/documents/reports?query=summary`, the `folder` variable will capture the value `reports` from the URL.
 It will also have captured `summary` as the `find` query parameter.

 It's important to note that if the `find` parameter is not part of the URL (e.g. `/documents/reports`), this route will **NOT** match.